-I would also like recognise and appreciate the work of the Senior Staff team and thank them for their continued dedication to the GAA and their support and loyalty to me since taking up post.
-I have relied and will continue to rely heavily on their detailed knowledge of their respective fields and truly appreciate their tremendous contribution to the GAA in Ulster.
+I would also like recognise and appreciate the work of the Senior taking up post.
+I have relied and detailed knowledge of their respective Ulster.
 I therefore give a big thank you to Eugene Young (Director Coaching and Games), Michelle McAleer (Head of Finance, HR and Business), Diarmaid Marsden (Head of Community Development) and Stephen McGeehan (Project Sponsor, Casement Park) and their respective teams and indeed to all the staff in Ulster GAA for their dedication and support.